• Current students

 The Government funding scheme launched in 2022 for early learning and childcare is called: Core Funding.

-1. Core funding is an opt-in grant scheme provided directly to Early Learning and Childcare service providers by the Department of Childcare, Equality, Disability, Integration (the Department).
+1. Core funding is an opt-in grant scheme provided directly to Early Learning and Childcare service providers by the Department of Children, Disability and Equality (the Department).

-2. Grants are to assist with operating costs and are designed to improve affordability for families, quality in services and sustainability for providers.
+2. Core funding assists with operating costs and is designed to improve affordability for families, quality in services and sustainability for providers.

 3. Applications are made via the Early Years Hive website and associated financial returns must be submitted by a professional accountant.1